km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 ## Present: For-loop and pct_change (Formula for obtaining returns from present date to that of previous year)

+### This entire analysis focuses on retroactive data for prediction purposes.
+It analyzes data from 09/15/2022 to the year prior.
+However, if we wanted to calculate daily percentage change for the present date down to the year prior, we could apply a for-loop and the pct_change function.
+This method closely resembles the previous example.
+By creating a list which is itemized by each stock, we can loop through each closing price with pct_change() applied to it.
+In doing so, we can append each DPC onto our list from the current date and all the way back to that date of the previous year.

 ### Combine close and percent change in formula for daily return
 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/present.jpg" />